dotnet/csharplang/proposals/low-level-struct-improvements.md

 ## Open Issues

 ### Keywords vs. attributes
 This design calls for using attributes to annotate the new lifetime rules.
 This also could've been done just as easily with contextual keywords.
-For instance `[DoesNotEscape]` could map to `scoped`

-Keywords, even the contextual ones, generally must meet a very high bar for inclusion.
+For instance `[DoesNotEscape]` could map to `scoped`.
+However keywords, even the contextual ones, generally must meet a very high bar for inclusion.
 They take up valuable langauge real estate and are more prominent parts of the langauge.
 This feature, while valuable, is going to serve a minority of C# developers.

 On the surface that would seem to favor not using keywords but there are two important points to consider:

 1. The annotations will effect program semantics.
-This is a line C# is reluctant to cross and it's unlikley this is the feature that should justify it.
+Having attributes impact program semantics is a line C# is reluctant to cross and it's unclear if this is the feature that should justify the language taking that step.
 1. The developers most likely to use this feature intesect strongly with the set of developers that use function pointers.
 That feature, while also used by a minority of developers, did warrant a new syntax and that decision is still seen as sound.

-As such syntax should be considered here.
+Taken together this means syntax should be considered.

 A rough sketch of the syntax would be: